beppu/mad-scientists-lab/tradingview-alert-amplifier/README.md

 browser with the TradingView chart open, the alert might not make a noise if Chrome deems the tab that it's in to be inactive.

+A webhook that plays a sound can solve this.

 ## Usage

 First, run the webhook server.